lollar/arbitrium/README.md

 What a failed result may look like:
 ```
 result = Arbitrium::Result.new(false, 'Failed to successfully do my job')

 result.successful? # false
 result.message     # Failed to successfully do my job
 result.object      # nil

+# You can also call the class method default_failure which takes an optional object
+result = Arbitrium::Result.default_success

+result.failed?  # true
+result.message  # 'Failed to complete.'
+result.object   # nil
 ```

 ## Contributing